hidglobal/oauth-2.0-sdk-with-openid-connect-extensions/README.txt

 	* Developing OAuth 2.0 servers:

 		- Parse and process requests at the Authorisation Endpoint, then generate the appropriate responses with an authorisation code or access token;

+		- Parse and process requests at the Token Endpoint, then generate the appropriate responses;

+		- Parse and process requests at the Token Revocation Endpoint.

-		- Parse and process requests at the Token Endpoint, then generate the appropriate responses.
+		- Parse and process requests at the Client Registration Endpoint, then generate the appropriate responses.

 	* Developing OAuth 2.0 clients:

-		- Compose requests to an OAuth 2.0 Authorisation Endpoint and parse the responses;
+		- Make requests to an OAuth 2.0 Authorisation Endpoint and parse the responses;

+		- Make requests to an OAuth 2.0 Token Endpoint and parse the responses;

-		- Compose requests to an OAuth 2.0 Token Endpoint and parse the responses;
+		- Make requests to an OAuth 2.0 Token Revocation Endpoint and parse the responses;

 		- Make requests to a protected resource using an OAuth 2.0